mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 The nature of time is one of constant adjustment; changes to the past result in time itself compensating for those changes to ensure that the future maintains a predetermined course – much like a river flows around an obstacle, eddies but still ends-up at the sea.
 Any changes the characters make have immediate and short-term consequences – and these may reverberate to the present – but essentially the present remains unaltered.
-Killing one’s great, great grandfather might mean that the character is born, as he is, to someone else: time compensates to maintain continuity but with obvious consequences for the character’s personal history – but not the flow of time itself.
-This may be an ‘unrealistic’ way of portraying the nature of time but makes the handling of paradox much easier for the Referee.
+Killing one's great, great grandfather might mean that the character is born, as he is, to someone else: time compensates to maintain continuity but with obvious consequences for the character's personal history – but not the flow of time itself.
+This may be an 'unrealistic' way of portraying the nature of time but makes the handling of paradox much easier for the Referee.

 Immutable Time
 The past simply cannot be altered, no matter how small or great the intended change.
 Events will always intercede that prevent the